OceanDataTools/openrvdas/docs/cached_data_server.md

      }
    }
    ```

-A twist on format (2) is that the values may either be a singleton
+A twist on this is that the values may either be a singleton
 (int, float, string, etc) or a list.
 If the value is a singleton,
 it is taken at face value.
 If it is a list, it is assumed to be a
 list of (value, timestamp) tuples, in which case the top-level